miguelHx/miguelhx.github.io/content/revisiting-fundamentals.md

 But as time has passed, I’ve realized there were areas I never got to touch (such as other programming languages, databases, compilers, cybersecurity, software architecture, etc).
 These are areas that I feel like if I learn them, I'll be a stronger engineer.

 I want to refine my understanding, close knowledge gaps, visit untouched areas, and revisit concepts with more maturity and context than I had back in school.
+I'm also rebuilding my career from the ground up and this is a way to get my bases covered.

 ### What about a Master's degree?